SamPom100/UnusualVolumeDetector/README.md

 -run the market_scanner.py and it will print out results into the terminal -you can also graph any ticker's volume in grapher.py

+## Controlling the Script
-Line 17 controls the amount of months of historical volume the script gets Line 77 controls the amount of days before today that it will alert you
+-Line 17 controls the amount of months of historical volume the script gets -Line 77 controls the amount of days before today that it will alert you

 ![j67nuj3cl0e51](https://user-images.githubusercontent.com/28206070/88943805-8d1ea080-d251-11ea-81ed-04138e21bf1f.png)